shogberg/SF6-MD/1-cammy-combos-and-setups.md

 	* 2LP and 5LP are interchangeable
 - 2MK xx DR 2HP, 5HP xx H.SpiralArrow
 	* Can use 5HP or 2MP instead of 2MK to get the party started
+- 2MK xx DR 2HP, 5HP~5HK L.SpiralArrow
+	* as of season 2 patch this is almost universally better than the old route above, though oki timing is easier on the old route imo.
 - DiveKick jab, jab xx M.SpiralArrow
 	* Don't press a button if the divekick is blocked above the waist (or hits around shoulder|head)
 - Oki: 2HP, 5HP  xx H.SpiralArrow